Who should take this exam?

-- Attendees scoring over 60% marks will be deemed to have successfully passed the exam.
+- Candidates scoring over 60% marks will be deemed to have successfully passed the exam.

-- Attendees scoring over 75% marks will be deemed to have passed with a merit.
+- Candidates scoring over 75% marks will be deemed to have passed with a merit.

-What is the experience needed to take the certification?
+What is the experience needed to take the exam?

-Note: As this is an intermediate-level certification, a minimum of two years of professional pentesting/bug-bounty experience is recommended.
+Note: As this is an intermediate-level exam, a minimum of two years of professional pentesting/bug-bounty experience is recommended.

-On completing the exam, each attendee will receive:
+On completing the exam, each candidate will receive:

 - A certificate with their pass/fail and merit status.